revilowaldow/BITC/Sessions/2026/This is your ~Life~ Wizard.md

 Made enemy of a faction
 	Their fault
-	Kathkachan nobles sent a hit squad after torniar after it was revealed he wsas grandmaster I was depoyed to defned hhim
+	Kathkachan nobles sent a hit squad after Torniar after it was revealed he was grandmaster I was deployed to defend him.
+One survivor deliberately allowed to live reported back

 Made a friend of a faction
 	Freedom City Ninjas